Joseph-Matteo-Scorsone/Zig-LockFreeQueue/README.md

 exe_mod.addImport("lockfree_queue", lockfree_queue);
 ```
-### Replace "path/to/Zig-LockFreeQueue/src" with the actual path to the cloned repository.
+### Make sure "Zig-LockFreeQueue/src" is the actual path to the cloned repository.

 # Usage
 Here's a basic example of how to use Zig-LockFreeQueue: